moorepants/tu-delft-promotion/associate-vision-statement.rst

-foundational course for our MSc tracks that need to model and simulate robotics, vehicles, mechanisms, musculoskeletal systems, etc. I hope in the future to transform Special Topics in Sports Engineering into a full blown bicycle engineering course, unique in the world, and increase the number of students served by this hands-on approach to learning.
+foundational course for our MSc tracks that need to model and simulate robotics, vehicles, mechanisms, musculoskeletal systems, etc. I hope in the future to transform Special Topics in Sports Engineering into a full blown bicycle engineering course that is unique in the world and increase the number of students served by this hands-on approach to learning.

 Organization Contributions
 ==========================